andreafortuna/andreafortuna.github.com/_posts/2016-04-14-tremolo-technique.md

 <hr/>

-Personally, I suggest you apply the pattern used in Giuliani's arpeggios to the tremolo:
+Also I suggest you apply the pattern used in Giuliani's arpeggios to the tremolo:

 ![Tremolo Arpeggios](http://www.andreafortuna.org/guitar/images/tremolo-technique/tremolo_arpeggios.png)